The Art of Tooth Restoration & Enhancement With Dental Bonding

 Application

-Once the acidic gel is removed and the tooth is dried again, the composite resin is applied.
-Your dentist selects a resin shade that closely matches your natural teeth for seamless blending.
-Layer by layer, the composite resin is applied and cured using a special blue light, ensuring robustness and durability.
+Once the acidic gel is removed and the tooth is thoroughly dried again, the composite resin is carefully applied.
+Your dentist will select a resin shade that closely matches the color of your natural teeth, ensuring a seamless and natural-looking blend.
+The composite resin is applied in multiple layers, with each layer being hardened and set using a special blue light.
+This layering technique not only enhances the strength and durability of the bonding but also ensures that the repair integrates flawlessly with your existing tooth structure.

 The Finishing Touch